 - Basic sight test

-- Simulation of visual impairments which will give an eye-opening experience
+- Simulation of visual impairments to give an eye-opening experience

-- A variety of different tasks to complete whilst wearing glasses that simulate various eye conditions.
+- A variety of tasks to complete whilst wearing glasses that simulate various eye conditions.

-- Drop-in stand to discuss the importance of eye health
+- Drop-in stands to discuss the importance of eye health

 - Advice on Healthy, Wealthy and Wise eyes